anuoluwatuyi/anu-oluwatuyi-website/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: 'Current Research 🔬'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+        My current research is about automating the classification of parcel descriptions in Nigerian Pidgin into their HS Codes.
+This dissertation project aims to streamline and enhance the accuracy of categorizing parcels, tackling the unique linguistic challenges presented by Nigerian Pidgin.

+        Additionally, I am passionate about advancing research on underrepresented languages, with a particular focus on Nigerian Pidgin.
+I explore the use of advanced machine learning techniques to improve the processing and understanding of these languages, contributing to their preservation and better integration into modern technology.

+        I am always eager to collaborate on projects related to machine learning, natural language processing, and the support of underrepresented languages.
+Feel free to reach out for discussions or potential partnerships!
     design:
+      view: article-grid
       columns: '1'
-  - block: collection
-    id: papers
-    content:
-      title: Featured Publications
-      filters:
-        folders:
-          - publication
-        featured_only: true
-    design:
-      view: article-grid
-      columns: 2
-  - block: collection
-    content:
-      title: Recent Publications
-      text: ""
-      filters:
-        folders:
-          - publication
-        exclude_featured: false
-    design:
-      view: citation
-  - block: collection
-    id: talks
-    content:
-      title: Recent & Upcoming Talks
-      filters:
-        folders:
-          - event
-    design:
-      view: article-grid
-      columns: 1
-  - block: collection
-    id: news
-    content:
-      title: Recent News
-      subtitle: ''
-      text: ''
-      # Page type to display.
+  # - block: collection
+  #   id: papers
+  #   content:
+  #     title: Featured Publications
+  #     filters:
+  #       folders:
+  #         - publication
+  #       featured_only: true
+  #   design:
+  #     view: article-grid
+  #     columns: 2
+  # - block: collection
+  #   content:
+  #     title: Recent Publications
+  #     text: ""
+  #     filters:
+  #       folders:
+  #         - publication
+  #       exclude_featured: false
+  #   design:
+  #     view: citation
+  # - block: collection
+  #   id: talks
+  #   content:
+  #     title: Recent & Upcoming Talks
+  #     filters:
+  #       folders:
+  #         - event
+  #   design:
+  #     view: article-grid
+  #     columns: 1
+  # - block: collection
+  #   id: projects
+  #   content:
+  #     title: Featured Projects
+  #     filters:
+  #       folders:
+  #         - project
+  #       featured_only: true
+  #   design:
+  #     view: article-grid
+  #     columns: 3
+  # - block: collection
+  #   id: posts
+  #   content:
+  #     title: Recent Posts
+  #     subtitle: ''
+  #     text: ''
+  #     # Page type to display.
 E.g. post, talk, publication...
-      page_type: post
+  #     page_type: post
-      # Choose how many pages you would like to display (0 = all pages)
+  #     # Choose how many pages you would like to display (0 = all pages)
-      count: 5
+  #     count: 3
-      # Filter on criteria
+  #     # Filter on criteria
-      filters:
+  #     filters:
-        author: ""
+  #       author: ""
-        category: ""
+  #       category: ""
-        tag: ""
+  #       tag: ""
-        exclude_featured: false
+  #       exclude_featured: false
-        exclude_future: false
+  #       exclude_future: false
-        exclude_past: false
+  #       exclude_past: false
-        publication_type: ""
+  #       publication_type: ""
-      # Choose how many pages you would like to offset by
+  #     # Choose how many pages you would like to offset by
-      offset: 0
+  #     offset: 0
-      # Page order: descending (desc) or ascending (asc) date.
+  #     # Page order: descending (desc) or ascending (asc) date.
-      order: desc
+  #     order: desc
-    design:
+  #   design:
-      # Choose a layout view
+  #     # Choose a layout view
-      view: date-title-summary
+  #     view: date-title-summary
-      # Reduce spacing
+  #     # Reduce spacing
-      spacing:
+  #     spacing:
-        padding: [0, 0, 0, 0]
+  #       padding: [0, 0, 0, 0]
   - block: cta-card
     demo: true # Only display this section in the Hugo Blox Builder demo site
     content: